 Finding it hard to squeeze a full-length Scandinavian cruise into your visit?
 You could always spend an evening cruising Norway's Oslo fjord on a traditional wooden sailing ship with Viator's three-hour sunset mini-cruise.
 You'll see the Akershus Fortress and Oslo Opera House, all for only $54 USD per person.

 Explore the capital cities of Copenhagen, Denmark, and Oslo, Norway, on this four-day adventure through Scandinavia.
-The $265 USD tour includes two nights of hotel accommodations with an overnight ferry crossing from Copenhagen to Oslo.
+Starting at $265 per adult, the itinerary includes two nights of hotel accommodations with an overnight ferry crossing from Copenhagen to Oslo.
 Authentic Scandinavia also offers capital tours from five to 18 days, which can include the capital cities of Helsinki, Stockholm, and Tallinn, along with the Russian cities of St. Petersburg and Moscow.

-You'll board Royal Caribbean's Serenade of the Seas in Copenhagen, Denmark, then set sail for Stockholm, Tallinn, St. Petersburg, and Helsinki before returning to Copenhagen.
-Highlights of the eight-day trip ($849 USD) include Sweden's medieval Old Town, the 13th-century castle where Estonia's parliament meets, architectural masterpieces in St. Petersburg, and the grand Helsinki Cathedral.
+You'll board Royal Caribbean's Jewel of the Seas in Copenhagen, Denmark, then set sail for Stockholm, Tallinn, St. Petersburg, and Helsinki before returning to Copenhagen.
+Highlights of the eight-day trip (from $1249 USD) include Sweden's medieval Old Town, the 13th-century castle where Estonia's parliament meets, architectural masterpieces in St. Petersburg, and the grand Helsinki Cathedral.

 If seeing the Northern Lights is on your bucket list, this Viking Ocean Cruises winter excursion to far-north Norway is a wonderful way to do so.
-This smaller vessel—holding only 930 guests—takes you to stops within the Arctic Circle: Bodø, Tromsø, Alta, and Narvik.
+This smaller vessel takes you to stops within the Arctic Circle: Bodø, Tromsø, Alta, Narvik and Bergen.
 Highlights include snowy landscapes, sled dog rides, stunning cathedrals, and of course the mesmerizing Northern Lights.
 This tour starts in London and ends in Bergen, Norway.
-Prices begin at $4,599 USD.
+Prices begin at $4,999 USD.

-This 19-day cruise by Holland America starts and ends in Rotterdam, The Netherlands, with stops in Copenhagen, Berlin, Tallinn, St. Petersburg, Helsinki, and multiple ports in Norway.
-Starting at $5,000 USD, the cruise showcases pristine fjords, Viking history, and an interesting lesson in the region's royalty.
+This 19-day cruise by Holland America starts in Amsterdam, The Netherlands, with stops in Berlin, Tallinn, St. Petersburg, Helsinki, multiple ports in Norway, and ends in Copenhagen, Denmark.
+Starting at $3,119 USD, the cruise showcases pristine fjords, Viking history, and an interesting lesson in the region's royalty.